panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ### 4.3 Iterable Map

-The `Map` object is iterable over its key, value pairs.
+The `Map` object is iterable over its key and value pairs.

 ```javascript
 const map = new Map();